Church of Cristo de la Luz: Religious history

-The mosque was originally constructed during the Islamic era on behalf of Aḥmad Ibn Ḥadīd as a place for Muslim worship.
-During the Reconquista, as Christian forces sought to expel Muslims from the Iberian Peninsula, the mosque was seized and repurposed.
+The mosque was originally constructed during the Islamic era on behalf of Aḥmad Ibn Ḥadīd as a space used for congregational Muslim worship, as well as being a physical symbol of Muslim political power and influence in the city and region.
+During the Reconquista, Christian forces sought to expel Muslims from the Iberian Peninsula, and following the siege of Toledo, the mosque was seized and repurposed.
 This transition led to significant renovations, reflecting the shift in religious practices.
+The original design was adapted for Christian worship, including the addition of an apse containing Romanesque murals, which contrast the lack thereof during the building's Muslim period due to the discouragement of figural imagery in holy spaces.
 As a result, the building exhibits an overlay of both Muslim and Christian architectural and decorative elements.

-Today, it remains a Catholic chapel, while still preserving its historical identity as a former mosque.
+Since its repurposing, it remains as a Catholic chapel and a tourist attraction, while still preserving its historical identity as a former mosque.
+The current name is representative of this amalgamation of identities and the functions it served for the two clashing religions in both periods: “The Mosque of Christ of the Light” acknowledges the building's original designation as a Muslim house of worship, whilst integrating it into the Christian context.